George-Petrovski/image-repository/README.md

 I used Cloudinary as a image hosting container to store and retrieve the images

 You can look through the backend and frontend folders for more specifics of what happens inside the application

+Check out the application on Heroku for a live demo: https://afternoon-citadel-36468.herokuapp.com/